-The router provides two SMA connectors for cellular antenna.
+The router provides one SMA connector for cellular antennas.
 External RF cables and antennas can also be used with the connector.

 Management Interface

 5.1 Installation

 Before installing the router, you need to be able to access the router via a computer equipped with an Ethernet card or wireless LAN interface.
 To simplify the connection, it is recommended to use an Ethernet card to connect to a LAN.